These thick and fudgy gluten-free brownies are topped with a double layer of mint & chocolate frosting.

 Instructions

 - Preheat the oven to 350F.
-Line a 9×13 baking pan with tin foil.
+Line a 9×13 baking pan with parchment paper or tin foil.
 Grease with cooking spray and set aside.

 Make the Gluten-Free Brownies: